ODUTOLA01/FIRST-PROJECT-WORK/README.md

 ### Limitations
 I had to change some of my datatype with int. before i can successfully load the data set which would have affected my analysis.

-### Reference
+### References
-Incubator Hub.(2025.May 19).Sql class on creating View using JOIN [video].https://www.youtube.com/live/9J2-a81TrZg?si=3vknoceAqpsxNNBc
+1. Incubator Hub.(2025.May 19).Sql class on creating View using JOIN [video].https://www.youtube.com/live/9J2-a81TrZg?si=3vknoceAqpsxNNBc
-OpenAI.(2025,June 28).Syntax Error.https://chat.openai.com
+2. OpenAI.(2025,June 28).Syntax Error.https://chat.openai.com
-Smith,J.(2022).How to analyse sales data.DataPro Solutions.https://www.dataprosolutions.com/analyse-sales-data
+3. Smith,J.(2022).How to analyse sales data.DataPro Solutions.https://www.dataprosolutions.com/analyse-sales-data